Constantin Shapiro: Literary career

 In the 1870s, Shapiro began holding a regular literary salon at his home and writing poetry for the Hebrew papers and magazines.
-His first published poem, "Me-Ḥezyonot Bat 'Ammi" ('From the Visions of the Daughter of My People', 1884–1898), at once gained for him a place in the foremost rank of Hebrew poets.
-His poem "David Melekh Yisrael Ḥay ve-Kayam" ('David, King of Israel Still Lives,' 1884) is considered the first Hebrew poem to present popular traditions in a folk ballad form.
+His first published poem, "Me-Ḥezyonot Bat 'Ammi" ("From the Visions of the Daughter of My People", 1884–1898), garnered him a place in the foremost rank of Hebrew poets.
+His poem, "David Melekh Yisrael Ḥay ve-Kayam" ("David, King of Israel Still Lives", 1884) is considered the first Hebrew poem to present popular traditions in a folk ballad form.
 This type of poem was subsequently taken up by David Frischmann, Jacob Kahan, and David Shimoni.

 Following the 1881–82 pogroms across the Russian Empire, Shapiro became an avowed Zionist and dreamed of going to Eretz Israel.
 Shapiro's anthology Mi-Shire Yeshurun ('From the Songs of Jeshurun', collected in 1911) contains his most famous poem, "Beshadmot Beit-Leḥem" ('In the Fields of Bethlehem'), in which Rachel grieves for her sons as she walks up from her grave toward a silent Jordan River.
 It contains a section in which Abraham, Isaac, Jacob and his sons, led by Rachel, all rise from their graves and urge God to end the exile.
 The poem, set to music by Hanina Karchevsky, became a popular anthem of labour Zionism and the basis for a well-known Israeli folk dance.

 Other poems of Shapiro include "Amarti Yesh Li Tikvah," a translation of Friedrich Schiller's "Resignation", and "Sodom", an allegorical description of the Dreyfus affair.
 He also published "Turgenev ve-Sippuro Ha-Yehudi", a critical essay on Ivan Turgenev's story The Jew, in Ha-Melitz (1883).